deva666/Peko/README.md

 if (isChangingConfigurations) {
     job.cancel(ActivityRotatingException()) //screen rotation, retain the results } else {
-    job.cancel() //no rotation, just cancel the coroutine }
+    job.cancel() //no rotation, just cancel the Coroutine }
 ```